 Reviewing and Submitting Bills

 Every lawyer and legal assistant worth their salt knows that billing clients for legal services and expenses can be a long and tedious process.
 To the dismay of these same people, time spent billing cannot be added to the bill.
 Time that otherwise could be spent on billable tasks – or even on non-work activities — is ‘lost’ to what is essentially free work.

 In addition, The Un-Billable Hour, a law practice and advisory podcast, notes that errors in the un-billable process of generating and submitting invoices will lose law firms money.
 The podcasts say that “disorganization, slow response to clients, late billing invoices, and not tracking time” are the typical reasons that lead to reduced efficiency and decreases in revenue.

-Many billing systems expedite the time-entry process in billing, but they usually do not address the bill review task – i.e., the process of cleaning up time and expense entries before invoices are sent to clients.
+Many law firm billing software systems expedite the time-entry process in billing, but they usually do not address the bill review task – i.e., the process of cleaning up time and expense entries before invoices are sent to clients.
 Attorneys must exercise “billing judgment," and “make a good-faith effort" to exclude charges and expenses “that are excessive, redundant, or otherwise unnecessary."
 Indeed, the ABA Model Rules for attorney ethics require lawyers ensure their bills are reasonable.

 However, computer assisted billing programs, using artificial intelligence and machine learning, are able to solve this problem.

 These applications can use a law firm’s own billing data to give real-time updates to timekeepers to confirm that their entries are compliant.
 Additionally, these applications also often flag billing anomalies that don’t meet the clients’ billing rules, notifying timekeepers of the potential problems concurrently with work being done.